MANAGED CLOUD MIGRATION

 Manage

 Cutover is day one, not delivery.
-24/7 SOC oversight starts at handoff — Wazuh-driven log analytics, OpenVAS-driven vulnerability scanning, patching, backup verification, secrets rotation, drift detection.
+Continuous monitoring with senior on-call starts at handoff — Wazuh-driven log analytics, OpenVAS-driven vulnerability scanning, patching, backup verification, secrets rotation, drift detection.
 Certification continuity is monitored continuously, not at audit time.
 Functional uptime and security posture sit on the same console.

 Deliverables: